Marketing Your Real Estate To The Millennial Generation

 And when you’re sourcing coffee, beer for happy hour, snacks for the lounge room, why not go local?
 Partner with neighboring businesses to help build that community feel.

-Overall, all of these factors will help get Millennial renters into your building and you’ll be able to provide them with top notch leasing experiences.
-After all, when they tell their friends, you might sell out sooner than you think.
+Overall, all of these factors will help get Millennial renters into your building and you’ll be able to provide them with top-notch leasing experiences.
+After all, when they tell their friends, you might be able to sell more homes with great online content!